DCC-EX/dcc-ex.github.io/docs/ex-ioexpander/overview.rst

     - This will read and display the |I2C| address stored in EEPROM
   * - <E>
     - This will erase the |I2C| address stored in EEPROM
+  * - <Z>
+    - This will reboot to allow activating address changes

 Pin/Vpin allocation
 -------------------